-I'm a first-generation Scot, and one of the common phrases from my childhood was "to be at sixes and sevens."
-My mother would say it when I seemed at odds with myself—unsure what to do next or confused by my choices.
-The remedy was to review my priorities and decide on the next step.
+As a first-generation Scot, I grew up hearing the phrase "to be at sixes and sevens."
+My mother would say it when I seemed unsure what path to take.
+The remedy?
+Review my priorities and determine the appropriate next step.

-A general rule of thumb is that one advisor can comfortably handle 150–175 household relationships.
+Generally speaking, one advisor can comfortably handle 150 to 175 household relationships.

-If your book is larger than that, you run the risk of overextending yourself and your staff on service issues.
-This may limit your ability to:
+Is your book larger than that?
+If so, you risk overextending yourself and your staff on service issues.
+In turn, this could limit your ability to:

 - Offer additional or higher-touch services